 Gardening can be a perfect creativity-inducing break.
 It is engaging and appeals to all your senses, but it is at the same time not too engrossing as not to leave any room for an open mind.
 And we often do gardening in solitude, which leads us to our final recommendation.

 Embrace Solitude and Open Up to Silence

 ‘Moving into silence – a simple thing that is hard to do’ is the title of another article on the Quietness Me website.
 Creative people are often very good at embracing solitude and opening up to silence for obvious reasons:

 Spending extended periods of time alone creates the space to concentrate on ones’ passion.
 How otherwise would you get anything done?

 A quote by Warren Buffet very precisely summarizes this screamingly obvious yet often ignored fact – ‘The difference between successful people and really successful people is those really successful people say no to almost everything.’

 Saying no to others, creating that space to produce and feeling well about oneself doing so is at the heart of Charlie Chaplin’s poem ‘As I began to love myself I freed myself of anything that is no good for my health – food, people, things, situations, and everything that drew me down and away from myself.
 At first, I called this attitude a healthy egoism.
 Today I know it is ‘Love of Oneself”.

-Developing focus of concentration at the task in front of us requires an overall focus of what we are trying to create.
-In a business book, there would be the talk of goal orientation.
+Developing a focus of concentration on the task in front of us requires an overall focus on what we are trying to create.
+In a business book, there would be a talk of goal orientation.
 This includes avoiding distractions as much as possible as Buffet and Chaplin so aptly expressed.